-Note: Reimbursement will be limited to SAMBA's cost had you used a participating pharmacy minus the copayments described on page 75.
+Note: Reimbursement will be limited to SAMBA's cost had you used a participating pharmacy minus the copayments described under Covered medications and supplies on page 77.

 - By mail The Plan will send you information on Express Scripts Mail Service: - 1.
 Ask your doctor to give you a new prescription for up to a 90-day supply of your regular medication plus refills, if appropriate; - 2.
 Complete the patient profile/order form the first time you order under the program; and - 3.
 Complete a mail order envelope, enclose your prescriptions, and mail them along with the required copayment for each prescription or refill to: